• Skip to primary navigation

 How to make red velvet brownie cups

-✱ Be sure to see the recipe card below for exact ingredients and instructions!
+Be sure to see the recipe card below for exact ingredients and full recipe instructions!

 Collage image of steps to make red velvet brownie cups.

-1. All you need is one bowl - add all the ingredients in and give it a stir.
+1. All you need is one bowl – add all the ingredients and give it a stir.
 My favorite way to mix is with a fork.
 It allows you to easily break up any lumps of dry cake mix.
 However, you can also use a spatula or a whisk (I love this OXO Whisk.

 2. Mix until it is just combined.
-You don't want to over beat the batter or it will become tough and it tends to dry out.
+You don’t want to overbeat the batter or it will become tough and it tends to dry out.

-3. Spray your muffin tin well with a baking spray.
+3. Spray your muffin tin well with baking spray.
 That is one with flour in it.
 You can also use paper liners too.

 4. Bake until just done (when a wooden pick is inserted comes out with a few crumbs on it).

-5. When you remove from the oven take a measuring spoon or something like a small pastry rolling pin and press on the brownie while it is warm to make an indention.
+5. When you remove it from the oven take a measuring spoon or something like a small pastry rolling pin and press on the brownie while it is warm to make an indention.

-6. Then let them completely cool in pan.
+6. Then let them completely cool in the pan.
 Once cooled take a knife or offset spatula and go around the edges to loosen.
 Remove from pan and serve.

 Brownie Cups out of oven.
 Press with measuring spoon back to create the cup.